Noordev370/mwebshare/README.md

 ## Usage
 1. Put the files you want to share in the TOShare folder :relaxed:
-2. Make sure yor PC and the other device you want to send files is connected (on the same wi-fi or the local network).
+2. Make sure your PC and the other device you want to send files is connected (on the same wi-fi or the local network).
 3. Start the app server by typing in the console `npm run start` :relaxed:
 4. A URL will apperare in the console.
 Type that URL in browser search box of the device you want to share files with
 5. All things are done and don't forget to **Star us on github :wink:**